jlmelville/smallvis/docs/idp.md

 Apart from the caveats to do with `iris` and `coil20` results, the main downside is that this is something that would have to be built into a t-SNE program directly, because the data needed (the un-normalized input weight matrix) isn't usually something that is output.

-When `smallvis` has implemented the IDP perplexity selection method, this document will be updated.
+It is however, available in `smallvis`, as described under the "IDP in `smallvis`" section.
+It is also mentioned in the man page for the `smallvis` function.

 Finally, the `coil20` results indicate that a single intrinsic dimensionality may not be able to represent all datasets well, which may also imply different